 Introduction to Digital Forensics Training

-Participants to this Introduction to Digital Forensics Training course learn about the methods to identify, preserve, analysis and report on digital artefacts.
-Using a mixed approach of fundamentals and open source software, delegates will be able to select suitable tools and report on their findings in an evidential way.
+Participants in this Introduction to Digital Forensics Training course learn about the methods to identify, preserve, analyze, and report on digital artifacts.
+Using a mixed approach of fundamentals and open-source software, delegates will be able to select suitable tools and report on their findings in an evidential way.

 - 5 days of Introduction to Digital Forensics Training with an expert instructor

 - Introduction to Digital Forensics Course Guide

 - 100% Satisfaction Guarantee

 - Introduction to Digital Forensics Training – https://www.wiley.com/